 Imagine there is a t-shirt design with small text. when you zoom in on that text, you'll notice that it loses significant clarity, much like the word "raster" below.
 Not with vector files!
 Vector files can be scaled infinitely without any loss of resolution or clarity.
 This is because they are images built by mathematical formulas that establish points on a grid, whereas raster files are composed of many colored blocks commonly referred to as pixels.
 The most common types of vector files are .pdf, .ai, .eps, and .svg.

-We do two things that make our printing quotes look a bit different than your standard screen printing order, but we think combined, they provide maximum flexibility and savings to our customers!
+We do a couple things that make our quotes look a bit different than other screen printers, but combined, they provide maximum flexibility and savings to you!
+Here's the breakdown: